yehia67/documentation/client-libraries/0.1/how-to-guides/python/generate-an-address.md

     Starting from the given index, the connected node checks its view of the Tangle for any input transactions (pending or confirmed) that withdraw from the address.

-    If an address with the given index is spent or has any input transactions associated with it on the Tangle, the index is incremented until the node finds an unspent.
-Because of local snapshots, a node may have pruned these input transactions from its ledger.
-Therefore, we should also check the node's record of spent addresses.
+    If an address with the given index has any input transactions associated with it on the Tangle, the index is incremented until the node finds an unspent one.

-6. Check if the address has ever been spent, according to the connected node
+6. Check if the address is in the node's list of spent addresses

     ```py
     is_spent = api.were_addresses_spent_from([address])['states'][0]